isomerpages/govtech-gobusiness-main/_covid-faqs/5a-sector-specific.md

 title: Sector-Specific Queries
 permalink: /covid-faqs/sector-specific
 accordion-new:
-    - title: Are non-corporate entities (eg: clubs, societies, charities, Social Service Agencies, co-operative societies) also allowed to resume work-related events?
+    - title: Are non-corporate entities (eg. clubs, societies, charities, Social Service Agencies, co-operative societies) also allowed to resume work-related events?
       content:  |
         Yes, all permitted enterprises are allowed to resume work-related events of up to 50 persons at their own workplaces or premises, and at third-party venues.
 Respective sectoral advisories and safe management measures continue to apply.
 For more information, please refer <a href="https://www.mom.gov.sg/covid-19/frequently-asked-questions/safe-management-measures" target="_blank">here</a>.
     - title: Are fundraising events allowed to take place?